featurist/hyperdom/readme.md

 ## Why?

 React.js carried inside it an amazing idea: re-render the page anew every time the model changes, but only apply the differences since the last render.
 This is not only very efficient, but also affords a very simple programming model for user interfaces.
-The user interface is created from a function that takes only the model as input - it's essentially purely functional.
+The user interface is created from a function that takes only the model as input.

-However, React's implementation of this idea is somewhat more complicated than that simple idea.
-The component model, with its many lifecycle events such as `componentDidMount` and `componentWillReceiveProps` adds to a confusing landscape of options and implementation choices.
+However, React's implementation is somewhat more complicated than this simple idea.
+React's component model, with its many lifecycle events such as `componentDidMount` and `componentWillReceiveProps` adds to a confusing landscape of options and implementation choices.
 Furthermore, each React component carries two kinds of state: `props` and `state`.
 Many people are confused as to where to keep the model, in the `props` or in the `state`?
 If you have several components in the page, we have several different places to store state, how do we reconcile them?

-Other frameworks such as [mithril](http://lhorie.github.io/mithril/) and [mercury](https://github.com/Raynos/mercury) try to get back to a simpler component model, but force the framework into the model for event handling and form input binding.
+Other frameworks such as [mithril](http://lhorie.github.io/mithril/) and [mercury](https://github.com/Raynos/mercury) try to get back to a simpler framework, but require the model to use framework elements such as `m.prop()` and `hg.value()` to implement model binding on form elements.

-Plastiq tries to be much simpler: there is no "component model", but components are easily created by extracting or creating a new render function.
-There is only one model to store state.
+Plastiq is much simpler again: there is no "component model", but components are easily created by extracting or creating new render functions.
+Application state is stored in a single, although deep, model.
 The model can easily be bound onto form inputs, but without forcing the framework into the model.

 # Example